 Compare cheap sim free mobile phone deal using the Tiger Mobiles comparison engine.
 SIM free handsets are ideal if you just want a cheap mobile phone or dislike being tied into a long-term contract.
 We have phones available from less than £10 to order online including free delivery.

-Our comparison tool shows all latest and best value Pay As You Go mobile phones including the latest budget devices from Samsung and HTC on all major operating systems including Android, BlackBerry and Windows Phone.
+Our comparison tool shows all latest and best value SIM free mobile phones including the latest budget devices from Samsung and HTC to the higher spec Apple iPhone X. Choose a sim free phone on all major operating systems including Android, BlackBerry and iOS.

 PAYG has a few advantages.
 Firstly, it's pretty cheap.
 You're not buying a mobile contract, so there's no mobile phone to pay for each month, and you're only ever going to pay for the services that you actually use, as oppose to on a contract when you pay for a monthly limit whether you use that limit or not.
 You also won't be tied to an operator, no contract means no commitment and you'll be free to switch to a different company any time you like.

 Plus, because there's no contract you don't need to be over 18 and you don't need to pass a credit check.
 Oh, and there's no monthly bill either, meaning no nasty surprises, you pay before you use your credit so you can only spend the money that you have already put into your account.
 For young customers this makes PAYG plans easy to budget for, and for light phone users PAYG plans are much cheaper than paying for monthly calling plan limits that won't be used up.

 That doesn't mean that there aren't downsides to choosing PAYG though.
 First up, you're going to need to buy a phone, and buying your own phone might be more expensive than getting one through signing a mobile phone contract.
 Plus, for heavy phone users contracts are usually more cost effective with their monthly calling plans that offer large limits for relatively low prices.